Kubernetes : Manage Access via Certificates

-But now we are working for several cloud platform and have a lot of authentication mechanism for security.
+But now we are working for several cloud platform and have a lots of authentication mechanism for security.

-So that, we must create authentication logic, by our cloud providers maybe.
-In actually the first method is abstracting some operation from us.
+So that, we must create authentication logic, by the our cloud providers maybe .
+In accually the first method is abstracting some operation from us .

-At the authentication level, kubernetes has several opportunities in itself, for example, you can authenticate the user by google mail, service account (IAM), service account (share the certificate).
+At the authentication level kubernetes has several opportunity in itself for example you can auhtenticate user by google mail, service account (IAM), service account (share the certificate) .

-In this section, I will show the options for authorization and authentication.
+In this section , I will show options logic for authorization and authentication .

 Let’s gonna starts

-In this section, I‘ve got a scenario about my team.
-I have a QA Engineering team and for development of this team and separating their deployment I’m creating a namespace.
+In this section I ‘ve got a scenario about my team .
+I’ve a QA Engineering team and for development of this team and seperating their deployment I’m creating a namespace .

 kubectl create namespace qa-team